-In March 2018, Stellar formed a highly successful partnership with IBM, which used Stellar’s technology to make transfers between banks in the South Pacific more efficient and cheaper.
-This was one of the most significant partnerships for the crypto company.
+In March 2018, Stellar formed a highly successful partnership with IBM, which used Stellar’s technology to make bank transfers in the South Pacific more efficient and cheaper.
+It was one of the most significant partnerships for the crypto company.

-Another key collaboration was secured in 2020 when Ukraine decided to utilize Stellar’s blockchain technology to develop a central bank digital currency.
+Another key collaboration was secured in 2020 when Ukraine decided to utilise Stellar’s blockchain technology to develop a central bank digital currency.

-Through partnerships such as these, the value of XLM is set to grow.
+Through such partnerships, the value of XLM is set to grow.

 XRP is currently ranked #7.
 The fact that XRP holds more value than XLM is largely attributed to the fact that Ripple has been around for longer and has had more time to establish key partnerships.

-Over 100 different banks have invested in Ripple’s distributed ledger technology, among them some big names such as UBS and Santander.
+Over 100 banks have invested in Ripple’s distributed ledger technology, including some big names such as UBS and Santander.